hjorthjort/hjorthjort.github.io/_posts/2018-03-05-lets-starve-the-time-sinks.markdown

 [^platforms]: Of course, this applies to any platform where
     * content from all over the web gets shared, and
     * the content gets ranked by a sophisticated algorithm (not just upvotes/downvotes).

-    To not list them all, I picked Facebook, Youtube, and news sites as examples.
+    To not list them all, I picked Facebook, YouTube, and news sites as examples.
 But Twitter, Reddit, Medium, to name a few more, could all benefit.